Epidemiology and Food Safety Risk Analysis - (5 days)

 Who should attend

-Animal health, human health, microbial, antimicrobial and toxicological food safety risk analysts and risk managers who have a basic knowledge of spreadsheets.
-The course is also suitable to statisticians, scientists, and information technology professionals providing input to risk assessments.
+One health, animal health, human/public health, microbial, antimicrobial and toxicological food safety risk analysts and risk managers who have a basic knowledge of R and/or spreadsheets.
+The course is also suitable for statisticians, scientists, and information technology professionals who provide input for risk assessments.

-The course is designed to encourage the modeler to develop problem solving skills through a variety of exercises and case studies, and will be useful for analysts interested in an introduction to risk assessment, as well as for those with some risk modeling experience and wanting to further deepen these skills.
+The course is designed to encourage the analyst to develop problem-solving skills through a variety of exercises and case studies.
+It will be useful for analysts interested in an introduction to risk assessment, as well as those with risk modeling experience wanting to further deepen their skills.

 Prerequisites and required software

-ModelAssist is a comprehensive risk analysis training reference and is free of cost.
-This reference tool provides an in-depth explanation of all of the risk analysis concepts, techniques and methods introduced in this course and greatly complements the course material.
-ModelAssist can be downloaded or accessed directly online from our website.
+ModelAssist is a free reference tool providing an in-depth explanation of all of the risk analysis methods covered in this course and greatly complements the course material.
+ModelAssist can be can be accessed directly at https://modelassist.epixanalytics.com/.

 All our courses aim to help the participants understand risk analysis and develop practical skills in setting up risk assessment models.
 We believe that this is best achieved through a relaxed, informal and interactive environment, using plenty of examples and hands-on exercises where students apply and adapt what they have learned.
-We have also updated our courses to include more case studies, allowing participants to see how the different risk assessment modeling techniques are applied as part of a risk analysis.
+We have also updated our courses to include more case studies and group exercises, allowing participants to see how the different risk assessment modeling techniques are applied as part of a risk analysis.

 Lodging and transportation